Should I buy the 2020 Apple MacBook Air M1 or wait for the 2021 Apple MacBook Air M1?

-But now we know that even more powerful MacBook Airs and MacBook Pros are on the horizon, and they’re likely to offer increased performance.
-As such, we envisage many mac users will be asking themselves the following question: should I buy the MacBook Air M1 2020, or should I wait for MacBook Air M1 2021?
+But we know that even more powerful MacBook Airs and MacBook Pros are on the horizon, and they’re likely to offer increased performance, too.
+As such, we're guessing many Mac fans are asking "should I still buy the MacBook Air M1 2020, or should I wait for the MacBook Air M1 2021?

-The short answer is that if you need a new laptop, the latest MacBook Air is a brilliant buy: technology always gets better and if you wait for products that aren’t out yet, you’ll never buy anything at all.
+The short answer is that if you need a new laptop, the MacBook Air M1 2020 is a brilliant buy: technology always gets better and if you wait for products that aren’t out yet, you’ll never buy anything at all.

-But that said, Apple is about to make some very big changes to the whole MacBook Air range, so it’s worth knowing what they are: you might decide that the newer model might be worth waiting a few more months for.
+But that said, Apple is about to make some very big changes to the whole MacBook Air range, so it’s worth knowing what they are: you might decide that the newer model might be worth waiting until later on this year for.

 Apple MacBook Air (M1, 2020): Best deals